 You can see the Aurora Borealis in Iceland during certain times of the year & this show does a great job of explaining what you will see.

 2. Learn about Iceland’s Wildlife

-Iceland has very few natural mammels and when you visit the museum you will learn all about the various animals species you will find on the island.
+Iceland has very few natural mammals and when you visit the museum you will learn all about the various animal species you will find on the island.

-One thing I found quite interesting is that out of the near 30 animal species in Iceland, there is only one land mammel that is actually native to the island, the Arctic fox.
+One thing I found quite interesting is that out of the nearly 30 animal species in Iceland, there is only one land mammal that is native to the island, the Arctic fox.

 3. See Puffins through Virtual Reality

 Probably the coolest display is the one on Puffins.

 If you aren’t familiar with Puffins, they are just about the cutest bird you can find on the planet and make Iceland their home for at least part of the year.